OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 Note the blue lithium batteries.
 In the kit parts there should be a battery charger along with its USB cable which can charge these batteries.

 ****
 WARNING: Osoyoo gives warnings about reversing the polarity or short-circuiting the batteries.
 Please follow these warnings.
-Reversing polarity (pay attention when you insert the batteries) or short-circuiting these lithium batteries, despite their low voltage, can result in high currents that will damage electronic parts and pose a theoretical fire hazard.
+Reversing polarity (pay attention when you insert the batteries) or short-circuiting these lithium batteries, despite their low voltage, can result in high currents that will damage electronic parts and pose a fire hazard.
 Always exert caution when dealing with lithium batteries.
 ****

 (These batteries are "18650" batteries, a standard lithium battery, indicating an 18mm diameter by a 65mm length.
 I am not sure why the industry standard add the '0' to